elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint

-- {:.pr.i} That's alright, gentlemen.
+- {:.pr.i} That's fine, gentlemen.
 Can you now repeat to my troops all that you have proposed to us?

 *(Assembly.
 The sound of djembe.)*